MAkzent/DJT-frontend-coding-challenge/QnA.md

  - Changes: I created a search button that sent whatever API the user would type into the search bar.
 I created this button, but looking back, I could potentially have added the ability to use an event listener for when the user presses enter.

 - The Main building decision that I made that I was not initially thinking of doing was making all the content of the website in one page rather than using multiple pages.
-This was made as initially it made testing easier but was left as some of the routing components did not function at the time of writing this.
+This was made as initially as it made testing easier but was left as Michael suggested I could incorporate the visible/hidden mechanic in the CSS.

 > How long did the assignment take (in hours)?
 Please break down your answer into buckets (e.g., "Learning Framework," "Coding," "Debugging").